 Development of an electromagnetic sense can be deduced as having been rapid in those mammals, and as having a significant effect on their survivability.
 They developed complex collections of neurons in a short time, specialized to that sense's use.

 Humans, likewise, develop comparable features or senses when isolated.
-The existence of certain senses can be deduced in certain isolated primitive populations.
+The existence of developing senses can be deduced in isolated populations.

 The problem that arises is that these features, or senses, serve a number of purposes, including a feature analogous to language.
 When two human populations intersect and merge only the features of the dominant society remain.
 The result is vestigial remnants in the merged population, including for example vestigial organs, whose use the merged population has been trained to avoid.